 All people registered as sex offenders must be listed and registered on a sex offender database.
 The people on these databases have been convicted of a sex offense.
 You can access these offenders online, but keep in mind that you won’t get the street address, rather the block that they live on.

 Court Records are public records and available to anyone.
 Court Records include a case file that contains a court docket and all documents filed in your case.
 You can access court records via the internet, or at Clerk of Court where the case was filed.

 Every state keeps a record of a person’s criminal past.
 These online databases are connected so you are able to track criminal backgrounds from any other state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you might have to pay a fee for a more complete search.